nglk99/photoshop-csv-importer/README.md

 # psd-text-importer

 This script is designed to parse data from an CSV file to a PSD file as a text layer.
-For the layout generation, illustration and frame layers can be added.

 __To Do:__